HeardLibrary/digital-scholarship/script/codegraf/003c/index.md

 # Activating GitHub Copilot

 The first step in activating GitHub Copilot is to create a GitHub account if you don't already have one.
 They are free and you can sign up at <https://github.com/>.
 Sign into your account and make note of the username you chose.
+Complete your Public Profile and make sure that you give your name exactly like it will appear on your academic ID.
+Also, complete the Bio section.

+NOTE: when you sign up, if you do not use your school email you will need to add it as an additional email and verify it.
+You can do this under the settings, email.
+After adding the email, verify using the email that is generated.

 ## Obtaining free educational access

-Once you have the account you need to sign up for free access if you have a `.edu` email address.
+Once you have the account you need to sign up for free access if you have a school email address.
 Go to <https://education.github.com/>.

 If you are a student:

 1. Under the `Student` menu, select `Student Developer Pack`.
 2. Click the `Yes, I'm a student` button.
+3. Select "Student" radio button if it isn't already selected.
+4. Select school address.
+If it is not already there, go to github account settings, email, (click the button on the page) and verify.
+5. How you will use github (fill in)
+6. On next page, you need to submit a photo of your student ID.
+7. If all goes well and your application processes successfully, you will either get an email within an hour or within 10 days.

 If you are a teacher, follow the instructions on the [Apply to GitHub Global Campus as a teacher](https://docs.github.com/en/education/explore-the-benefits-of-teaching-and-learning-with-github-education/github-global-campus-for-teachers/apply-to-github-global-campus-as-a-teacher) page: